13 Dec Efficient Feature Engineering of Event Data in BigQuery

 Mikalai Tsytsarau, PhD GCP Professional Data Engineer

-Most App developers are familiar with Firebase – a powerful platform and SDK backed by Google which provides database, analytics, messaging and everything else needed for app development in one seamless package.
+Most App developers are familiar with Firebase – a powerful platform and Software Development Kit backed by Google, which provides a secure database, analytics, messaging, and everything else needed for app development, all in one seamless package.

-Apart from everything else, Firebase provides convenient user profile and event logging functionality, which can be used to facilitate app analytics, user attribution and churn analysis.
-A distinct feature of Firebase is its ability to log an unlimited number of events comprised of 500 user-defined kinds and provides free analytics.
+Firebase provides convenient user profile and event logging functionality, which facilitates app analytics, user attribution, and churn analysis.
+A distinct feature of Firebase is its ability to log an unlimited number of events comprised of 500 user-defined kinds, and it also provides free analytics.

-Firebase also generates predictions and organizes user segmentation based on events stream (event occurrences): a functionality that is seamlessly integrated, as usual.
+Firebase also generates predictions and organizes user segmentation based on an event stream (event occurrences): all with full integration.

-However, when we base predictions only on event occurrences, we can miss the important context of each event or user.
+However, when we base predictions only on event occurrences, it’s possible to miss the context of each event or user.
 Ideally, we need to analyze both event occurrences and aggregated (‘meta’) event data (i.e., engineer new features).

-In-app events arrive in an ordered sequence and can be analyzed for churn or causality patterns (e.g., using funnels for Event Analytics)
+In-app events arrive in an ordered sequence, analyzed for churn or causality patterns (e.g., using funnels for Event Analytics)

-Events of the same kind can also be analyzed as a collection with statistical methods (e.g., revealing the distribution of their values for Feature Analytics)
+Next, we analyze events of the same kind as a collection with statistical methods (e.g., revealing the distribution of their values for Feature Analytics)

 Let’s discuss the benefits feature engineering can bring to the table:

-- Domain knowledge is used to engineer meaningful/better features
+- Analysts use domain knowledge to engineer more meaningful features

 - Features can be used for regular app analytics too, like segmentation

-- Facilitates simpler analytical queries compared to events
+- Feature Engineering facilitates more straightforward analytical queries compared to events

-However, there are some challenges to feature engineering, which are summarized below:
+However, there are also some challenges with feature engineering: